An introduction to the categorical p-adic Langlands program: Introduction

 Some of the very first results on reciprocity were proved in the case of representations with solvable image, by combining class field theory (which implies reciprocity in the abelian context) with techniques more classically automorphic in nature (see in particular the work of Langlands and Tunnell, \cite{LanglandsGL2, Tunnell}).
 In~1995, a breakthrough in our understanding of reciprocity was achieved with the proof by Wiles~\cite{WilesFLT} and Taylor--Wiles~\cite{MR1333036} of the modularity of semistable elliptic curves over~$\Q$, a result which was soon improved to handle all elliptic curves over~$\Q$~\cite{BCDT}.
 Building on these methods, reciprocity has since been proved in many further interesting contexts; see Calegari's recent survey~\cite{calegari2021reciprocity} for some of the highlights of the last 25 years.

 The crux of the method of~\cite{WilesFLT, MR1333036} and the many subsequent results that build on their ideas is to prove the modularity --- or, more generally, automorphy --- of a $p$-adic Galois representation.
-More precisely, the Taylor--Wiles method gives a way to deduce from the modularity of a single $p$-adic Galois representation~$\rho_1$ the modularity of another $p$-adic Galois representation~$\rho_2$ which is congruent to~$\rho_1$ modulo~$p$.
+More precisely, the Taylor--Wiles method gives a way to deduce from the modularity of a single $p$-adic Galois representation~$\rho_1$ the modularity of another $p$-adic Galois representation~$\rho_2$ which is congruent to~$\rho_1$ modulo~$p$; this is typically referred to as {\em modularity lifting}.
+(We ``lift'' modularity from the mod $p$ reduction of~$\rho_1$ --- which, since it coincides with the mod $p$ reduction of~$\rho_2$, is inherited from that of~$\rho_2$ --- to the the modularity of the $p$-adic representation $\rho_1$ itself.)
 It turns out that there are many such congruences between Galois representations, and modularity can be propagated from a single representation to many others in this way (either using a fixed prime~$p$, or using several different primes~$p$).
 Of course, it is necessary to have an initial supply of representations whose modularity is already known, such as CM forms, or 2-dimensional Artin representations with solvable image (the latter being used in Wiles' proof of Fermat's Last Theorem~\cite{WilesFLT}).

 Modularity lifting theorems are also known as ``$R=\T$'' theorems, because they are proved by identifying a $\Zp$-algebra $R$ (a ``Galois deformation ring'') parameterizing Galois representations congruent to a fixed representation $\rho_1$ with another $\Zp$-algebra $\T$, a ``Hecke algebra'', the endomorphism algebra of an appropriate space of ($p$-adic) modular forms.
 Over the last 25 years it has become apparent that such theorems should hold in great generality, although finding appropriate definitions of $R$ and $\T$ so that we literally have $R=\T$ is still something of an art.
-In particular, it has become clear (following in particular Skinner--Wiles \cite{MR1793414}, Wake--Wang-Erickson \cite{MR3738092}, Newton--Thorne \cite{https://doi.org/10.48550/arxiv.1912.11265}) that in general $R$ should be taken to be a so-called pseudodeformation ring, i.e.\ a deformation ring for pseudorepresentations, rather than a deformation ring for literal Galois representations.
+In particular, it has become clear (following in particular Skinner--Wiles \cite{MR1793414}, Wake--Wang-Erickson \cite{MR3738092}, and Newton--Thorne \cite{https://doi.org/10.48550/arxiv.1912.11265}) that in general $R$ should be taken to be a so-called pseudodeformation ring, i.e.\ a deformation ring for pseudorepresentations, rather than a deformation ring for literal Galois representations.

 Roughly speaking, pseudorepresentations capture the information given by characteristic polynomials of representations; for this reason they are also known as pseudocharacters.
 They were originally introduced for~$\GL_2$ by Wiles~\cite{MR969243}, and were considerably developed for~$\GL_d$ by many authors (we highlight in particular Chenevier's notion of a determinant~\cite{MR3444227}, which showed how to define them for arbitrary primes~$p$).
 A theory valid for general reductive groups was introduced by Vincent Lafforgue~\cite{MR3787407}.